MohauzFN/trading-strategy-backtester/README.md

 The backtester processes historical daily closing prices.
 When the short-term moving average crosses above the long-term moving average, a **Buy** signal is triggered.
 A **Sell** signal is triggered on the reverse cross.

 ## How It Works (Example: Relative Strength Index)
 The backtester processes historical daily closing prices.
-When the RSI surpasses the low relative strength index threshold, a **Buy** signal is triggered; a **Sell** signal is triggered when the RSI surpasses the high relative strength index threshold.
+When the RSI surpasses the low relative strength index threshold, a **Buy** signal is triggered.
+A **Sell** signal is triggered when the RSI surpasses the high relative strength index threshold.
 ## Notes
 - The **'FIX'** tag identifies sections optimized or debugged using AI.